patrickmaken/avlytext-php-client/README.md

 ## Usage

 Before any operation, you must get your api_key.
-This value are available in the "Deleloppers" of your customer panel on the platform [https://www.avlytext.com/en/webapp/developers](https://www.avlytext.com/en/webapp/developers).
+This value are available in the "Developpers" menu of your customer panel on the platform: [https://www.avlytext.com/en/webapp/developers](https://www.avlytext.com/en/webapp/developers).

 ### Send SMS